bufbuild/protobuf-es/packages/protobuf-test/README.md

 # Tests for @bufbuild/protobuf

-This package provides test coverage for `@bufbuild/protobuf` with Jest.
+This package provides test coverage for `@bufbuild/protobuf` with the Node.js built-in test runner.

 We also generate code for many of the unit test Protobuf files that are part of `github.com/protocolbuffers/protobuf`.
 They cover many edge cases for both code